Ala-Ben-Aissia/CryptoNexus/README.md

 ## Contributing

 Contributions are welcome!
-Please see the [contribution guidelines](CONTRIBUTING.md) for details.
+Please see the <a href="https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/setting-guidelines-for-repository-contributors">Contribution Guidelines</a> for details.

 ## License